What are the best drum sample packs to improve your songwriting?

 3) Classic Backbeats II – It seems like everyone loves the classic “old school” rock n roll drum loops!
 This is a collection of drum samples that we see customers picking up on a (nearly) daily basis.
 And, we’ve often wondered why.
 Maybe it’s the diverse collection of fills and grooves that drove so many hit records of the early days of rock.
 Or, maybe, it’s the truly organic sound you can only achieve with four microphones (two overheads, one each for the kick and snare).
 Possibly, it’s the warmth and authenticity of a vintage 1960s Ludwig kit (as in, the ones Ludwig rushed to get out once Ringo was seen by millions on The Ed Sullivan Show in ‘’64).

 These loops found on Classic Backbeats II are like a time capsule, taking us all back sonically to a time when drums rattled, hummed, rang out, and breathed… the way drums are supposed to!
 Highly recommended if your songwriting tastes lean back to the roots of rock n roll.
+With a naturally clean sound and minimal processing, these are the drum sounds you need if your musical tastes are rooted in the classic rock n roll mixes of the 50s and 60s.

 4) Percussion Toolbox – This finely-crafted library of percussion loops will spice up your backing tracks.
 The tones bright and energetic, yet miles away from the generic, perhaps even cliché “percussion loops” that are tossed about online.
 You’ll find no shortage of ways to use these different percussive voices in various ways to take a generic drum groove and give it some rhythmic life.